jeanreye4/tic-tac-toe/evaluation.md

 - The project is deployed to GitHub Pages or a custom domain
 - The application renders in the browser and runs without errors
 - The repo has a README that adequately documents the project

+## Incomplete Projects

+Incomplete projects will be giving a 1 week extension. **Note that you are allowed one extension on only one of the four projects.**